 In the year ending June 2020, 58,500 children were born across New Zealand.
 Stats New Zealand reports that 13.4% of children lived in a household experiencing material hardship.
 This means they could not access essential items such as fresh fruit or vegetables, were putting off a visit to the doctors or were unable to pay a basic utility bill on time.

-These numbers translate to an urgent need for 7,839 Bare Necessities care packs per year.
+These numbers translate to an urgent need for 7,839 Bare Necessities starter donation packs per year.

-You take a significant amount of financial pressure off a new mother and help her to focus on meeting her child's needs with a positive outlook and hope.
-You empower her to welcome her new child into a world where she is treated with dignity and compassion.
+You take a significant amount of financial pressure off a young family and help them focus on meeting their child's needs with a positive outlook and hope.
+You empower a new mother to welcome her new child into a world where she is treated with dignity and compassion.

 We are firm believers in the importance of reusing and sustainability.
 Our recipients are encouraged to return non-consumable items that they no longer need so that they can be reused if in good condition.